 IASME is one of just five companies appointed as Accreditation Bodies for assessing and certifying against the Government's Cyber Essentials Scheme.
 The Scheme focuses on the five most important technical security controls.
 These controls were identified by the government as those that, if they had been in place, would have stopped the majority of the successful cyber attacks over the last few years.
 Find out more here.

 General Data Protection Regulations (GDPR)

-The European General Data Protection Regulation (GDPR) was adopted by all EU member states in April 2016.
-This allowed businesses 2 years to prepare for when the law will become enforceable in May 2018.
-In August 2017 The Right Honorable Matt Hancock MP, the Minister for Digital published A New Data Protection Bill: Our Planned Reforms.
-This document will convert the EU law into UK law in readiness for BREXIT.
+The European Data Protection Regulation (GDPR) was adopted by all EU member states in April 2016.
+This allowed businesses 2 years to prepare for enforcement of the Regulation in May 2018.

-Under the GDPR all businesses that wish to provide goods and services to EU residents will be required to conform to the requirements it lays down.
-Businesses will no longer need to opt in by registering with the Information Commissioner’s Office (ICO).
-All businesses will be deemed in scope, unless they prove otherwise.
-Undertaking Cyber Essentials and IASME Governance Standard, including the GDPR assessment elements, is a good way to show your customers that you have put things in place to meet these regulations.
-You can see more information on GDPR here.
+Under GDPR, all businesses that wish to provide goods and services to EU residents are required to conform to the requirements it lays down.
+All businesses are deemed in scope unless they prove otherwise.
+Undertaking Cyber Essentials and IASME Governance, the latter of which includes GDPR requirements, is a good way to visibly show your customers that you have put things in place to meet the Regulation.

 Article 5, Principle 6 of the GDPR requires organisations to use ‘appropriate technical or organisational measures’ to ensure ‘appropriate security of the personal data’.
 You can see how IASME’s certifications support GDPR requirements here.

 Further information and guidance on GDPR is available via the website of the Information Commissioner’s Office.